WorkCover certificate of capacity

-In some cases, The WorkCover Insurer will accept a signed statutory declaration in lieu of a WorkCover certificate or certificates.
+In some cases, as mentioned above, the WorkCover Insurer will accept a signed statutory declaration in lieu of a WorkCover certificate or certificates.

 However, this is the exception rather than the rule.

-What about certificates of capacity and return to work?
+What about certificates of capacity and returning to work?

-You are not able to return to work unless you have a certificate certifying you either fit for full duties or fit for modified duties.
+You should not be returning to work unless you have a certificate certifying you either fit for full duties or fit for modified duties.

 Return to work plans are developed based on the restrictions listed in the certificate of capacity.

-Because of this, it is important that the person that is providing the certificate identifies each restriction on the certificate.
+Because of this, it is important that the person that is certifying you identifies each restriction on the certificate.

 You need to make sure that the person that is certifying you understands the type of work you do and the specific tasks.

-Who do I send my WorkCover certificate of capacity to?
+Who do I send my certificate of capacity to?